Bovine Tuberculosis (Bovine TB) investigation – Western Canada

 The one infected premises which had six animals infected with the same strain of bovine TB has been released from quarantine.
-Five premises that housed co-mingled herds are under quarantine (with no cattle) and will be released once cleaning and disinfection is completed.
+Four premises that housed co-mingled herds are under quarantine (with no cattle) and will be released once cleaning and disinfection is completed.

 The Canadian Food Inspection Agency (CFIA) is continuing to make progress in its bovine TB investigation in response to the detection of the disease in an Alberta cow in September 2016.